Run Resource-Intensive Processes on Kubernetes Pods

 dbt-task-runner

-In case we want to easily test this flow on a local Kestra instance, we would just have to change the taskRunner type to io.kestra.plugin.scripts.runner.docker.Docker:
+To test this flow on a local Kestra instance, change the taskRunner type to io.kestra.plugin.scripts.runner.docker.Docker:

 id: dbt-task-runner